ssyuen/Nile/README.md

 # Site
 https://www.nilebookstore.com

-- LET SAM KNOW IF YOU NEED HIM TO PULL CHANGES TO MASTER ON HOSTING SERVER
+- **LET SAM KNOW IF YOU NEED HIM TO PULL CHANGES TO MASTER ON HOSTING SERVER**

+## Installation

+1. Clone this repository to your local via git clone <hhttps://github.com/ssyuen/Nile.git>

+2. Install MySql.
+Create a schema name `niledb`.
+Run the `NileDBX.X.sql` script to create the necessary tables.

+3. cd into the cloned directory

+4. `pipenv shell` will activate the virtual environment.

+5. `pipenv install` will install the dependencies (i.e. requests.py and pandas)

+6. Make sure when you are done with development, run `exit` to exit out of the virtual environment.
+This is important to make sure you will not have to delete and re-clone the repository.

 ## Execution

 - DO NOT TEST ANYTHING ON THE ACTUAL WEBSITE AS SAM HAS NOT ADDED APPROPRIATE ENV VARS.
-- Before execution, add `DB_USER` and `DB_PASS` to the local machine environment variables.
-This represents your MySql local instance's username and password
 - To start the server, make sure you have done `pipenv shell` in the top-level directory of nile, and run `./start.sh`

-## Installation

-1. Clone this repository to your local via git clone <hhttps://github.com/ssyuen/Nile.git>

-2. cd into the cloned directory

-3. `pipenv shell` will activate the virtual environment.

-4. `pipenv install` will install the dependencies (i.e. requests.py and pandas)

-5. Make sure when you are done with development, run `exit` to exit out of the virtual environment.
-This is important to make sure you will not have to delete and re-clone the repository.
+- If `DB_USER` and `DB_PASS` are not found in the local machine environment variables, the shell script will prompt you for it.
+Read the instructions at the top of the script.

 ## Todo List